IlianPihlajamaa/OrnsteinZernike.jl/docs/src/HighDensities.md

 ```
 Which converges even though the density is clearly nonphysically high.

 Sometimes convergence is accelerated if the solution of the same equations at a slightly lower density is used as an initial condition.
 This is especially useful if the solution is needed at many different densities.
-While this can be done by hand using the `init` keyword argument of the `solve` function, a convenient method `DensityRamp` is implemented to do this automatically.
+While this can be done by hand using the `gamma_0` keyword argument of the `solve` function, a convenient method `DensityRamp` is implemented to do this automatically.
 For example, consider a hard sphere system at `ρ = 1.2`.

 ```julia
 using OrnsteinZernike